Chiffonade

 For hot applications (soups, pasta, stir-fries), thin ribbons wilt almost instantly when they hit heat.
 Spinach chiffonade dropped into hot pasta will be perfectly wilted by the time you toss the dish.

 For presentation, chiffonade looks more intentional than a rough chop.
-It signals that someone paid attention to the details.
 A pile of basil ribbons on a Margherita pizza looks better than torn leaves every time.
+It's one of those small details that signals someone paid attention.

 Mise en place is about having everything prepped and ready before you start cooking.
-The chiffonade cut is one of those small prep steps that takes seconds but makes the finished dish noticeably better.
+Chiffonade is one of those prep steps that takes seconds but makes the finished dish noticeably better.

 Grab a bunch of basil, stack the leaves, roll them tight, and start slicing.
-Once the chiffonade technique clicks, you'll reach for it every time a recipe calls for fresh herbs.
+Once this technique clicks, you'll reach for it every time a recipe calls for fresh herbs.
 Browse more techniques in our knife cuts guide or explore the full cooking glossary on Fond.